Still have a few questions?

 Try our FAQs

-We've reintroduced ESL on insurance policies as a result of the delay.
-Your ESL contribution will continue to be collected through your insurance policy until the NSW Government advises us otherwise.
+If your policy has an amount charged for ESL, you’re contributing to NSW emergency services for the financial year in which your policy starts.
+This is also because ESL will continue to be part of insurance policies as a result of the Government announcement to delay changes.
+Your ESL contribution will continue to be collected with your insurance policy premium until the NSW Government advises us otherwise.

 The NSW Government identified that some businesses were unfairly impacted by the new FESL, so the changes have been delayed indefinitely.

 You don't need to do anything.
-Any ESL collected with your policy will be used to fund NSW emergency services and your policy documentation will show your contribution.
-Your ESL contribution will continue through your policy until the NSW Government advises us otherwise and we'll keep you updated as we find out more.
+Any ESL collected with your policy will be used to fund NSW emergency services and your policy documents will show your contribution.
+Your ESL contribution will continue to be collected with your policy premium until the NSW Government advises us otherwise and we'll keep you updated as we find out more.

 The delayed changes to ESL won't impact the support you receive for emergencies.
 You'll continue to receive the support of NSW Fire and Emergency Services should you need it.
 And provided you renew your insurance, you'll continue to be covered under the terms of your policy.

-Prior to the NSW Government's announcement to delay the changes, we progressively removed ESL from policies due between 1 July 2016 to 30 June 2017.
-As we reintroduce ESL on insurance policies, some customers may see an increase in their ESL contribution from last year.
-All ESL charges relate directly to the funding of NSW emergency services.
+Prior to the NSW Government's announcement to defer the FESL reform, we progressively removed ESL for policies due for renewal from 1 July 2016 to 30 June 2017.
+So now with the deferral of the new FESL legislation, ESL will continue to be part of insurance policy premiums.
+The amount of the ESL may have increased from your last renewal.
+All ESL that's collected with your policy premium directly contributes to the funding of NSW emergency services.

-If your policy doesn't have an amount charged for ESL, it means we removed it in preparation for the FESL reform.
-You won't be asked to pay ESL again (for the current term of your policy) unless you add a new risk or cover.
+If your policy doesn’t have an amount charged for ESL it’s because we removed it in preparation of the FESL reform.
+You won’t be asked to pay ESL for the current term of your policy, unless you add a new risk or new cover.

 No. With the delay in changes, councils will not be charging any ESL as it'll be collected on insurance policies.